Iron Supplementation Benefits, Dosage & Side Effects (Complete Guide 2026)

 • Women, teenagers, pregnant women and children are more vulnerable.

-• Vitamin C enhances the uptake of iron.
+• Vitamin C enhances the absorption of iron.

 • Tea, coffee and calcium inhibit iron intake.